 *This post contains affiliate links.
 By purchasing through these links, we get a small commission at no additional cost.
 That Texas Couple also participates in the Amazon Services LLC Associates Program.
 As Amazon Associates, we earn from qualifying purchases.

-Located in the Downtown Dallas Arts District and downtown, Klyde Warren Park is a little oasis in a big city.
-Klyde Warren Park isn’t your ordinary park though, is actually a one of the really cool free things in Downtown Dallas.
+However, Klyde Warren Park isn’t your ordinary park, though is actually one of the cool free things in Downtown Dallas.

 Take a ride in a vintage streetcar through Uptown Dallas for free!